isi-vista/curated-training-annotator/docs/SETTING_UP_ELASTICSEARCH.md

 ```

 ### English Gigaword V5 Indexing
-In the build of gigaword-indexer, create a parameter file **index_gigaword.gabbard.params** which has following parameters:
+In the build of gigaword-indexer, create a parameter file **index_gigaword.english.params** which has following parameters:
 ```
 indexName: gigaword
 gigawordDirectoryPath: /lfs1/eng.gigaword.v5/gigaword_eng_5